cbfannin/ahk_for_gaming/GTAV/README.md

 * This command will disband whichever org you are currently registered under.
 ### Armor: [mk] + R
 **Notes:**
-* This shortcut only works if you have heavy armor.
+* This shortcut will drop you in to your armor selection menu.
 ### Snack: [mk] + E (E is for Eat)
 **Notes:**
+* This shortcut will drop you in to your snack selection menu.
-* It is best to avoid having cigarettes in your snack inventory to avoid losing health rather than gaining it.
+* It is best to avoid having cigarettes in your snack inventory since they does not improve health.
 ### Drop Snack: [mk] + D
 ### Buzzard: [mk] + B
 **Notes:**